 I’ve been an artist all my life.
-I didn’t take the prescribed road of going to art school.
-Instead I studied the classics (dead white men) of western thought, though I sure don’t remember much.
-After that, hit the road to N.M. and studied with Jorge Fick.
+I didn’t take the prescribed road of art school.
+Instead I studied the classics of western thought.
+After that, came to NM and studied with Jorge Fick.
 Taking away everything except a 2B pencil he set about teaching me to draw, successfully, I might add.
 Later he gave me an eraser.

 spacer element

 little guy Mannequins — These are people from other realms.
 You don’t know who they are, or what worlds they inhabit.
-They hail from the far reaches of the collective imagination, providing a glimpse into a mirror reflecting the unexpected.
+They hail from the far reaches of the collective imagination.
 Some of the images have been animated into slow moving loops, motionless moments from distant yet possible futures.
-The source material ranges from synthetic to extremely diverse captured sources, pixel mashed and integrated into brand new territory.
+The source material ranges from synthetic to extremely diverse captured sources, pixel mashed.

 spacer element